Marketing plan

-A marketing plan is a plan created to accomplish specific marketing objectives, outlining a company's advertising and marketing efforts for a given period, describing the current marketing position of a business, and discussing the target market and marketing mix to be used to achieve marketing goals.
+A marketing plan is a strategic document developed to achieve specific marketing objectives.
+It outlines a company's advertising and promotional activities for a defined period, describes the organization's current marketing position, and identifies the target market and marketing mix that will be used to achieve stated goals.

-It is often created together by marketing managers, product marketing managers, product managers, and sales teams.
-A marketing plan comprises part of an overall business plan.
+Marketing plans are typically developed by marketing managers in collaboration with product managers, product marketing managers, and sales teams.A marketing plan usually forms part of a broader business plan.

-A comprehensive marketing plan may contains historical data, future predictions, methods or strategies to achieve marketing objectives, and analyses of the strengths and weaknesses of a company, its organization and its products.
+A comprehensive marketing plan may include historical performance data, market analysis, future projections, strategic approaches to achieving objectives, and an assessment of the organization's strengths and weaknesses, including those of its products and overall structure.

 Objectives

 Acquiring marketing share, increasing customer awareness, and building a favorable business image are some of the objectives that can be related to marketing planning.
 The marketing plan also helps layout the necessary budget and resources needed to achieve the goals stated in the marketing plan.
 It is able to show what the company is intended to accomplish within the budget and also makes it possible for company executives to assess potential return on the investment of marketing dollars.

 The marketing plan offers an opportunity for a productive discussion between employees and leaders of an organisation.
 The marketing plan also allows the marketing team to examine their past decisions and understand their results in order to better prepare for the future.
 It also lets the marketing team to observe and study the environment that they are operating in.